oracle-livelabs/database/kubernetes-for-oracledbas/setup-iam/setup-iam.md

     USER_OCID=$(oci iam user list --name first.last@url.com | jq -r '.data[].id')
     ```

-    You can get a list of usernames by running:
+    If you don't know the username, you can get a list by running:

     ```bash
     <copy>